Pinterest Pixel

 Tips for Accurate Date Input and Conversion

 For wrangling dates in Excel without a hitch, the accuracy of your input and conversion is key.
-To start off on the right foot, always ensure your dates are entered using the DATE function rather than typing them out.
-This ensures Excel correctly identifies them as dates and not text or other formats, which can lead to miscalculations.
+To start off on the right foot, always check that your dates are entered using the DATE function rather than typing them out.
+This will make sure that Excel correctly identifies them as dates and not text or other formats, which can lead to miscalculations.

 Day of Week Formula in Excel